GlitchCog/ChatGameFontificator/README.md

 #Chat Game Fontificator [[Download](../../raw/master/jar/ChatGameFontificator.jar)]

 ###October 4 Update: Twitch was feeling insecure and locked down its APIs!
-Download this Fontificator update to fix it!
+Re-download the latest Fontificator JAR to fix it!
 (This change to the Twitch API happened sometime in late September, 2016.
 Some Twitch badges and emotes may not work in old versions of Fontificator after that date.)
 ####June 3 Update: <img src="https://cdn.betterttv.net/emote/566c9fde65dbbdab32ec053e/1x" alt="FeelsGoodMan"> BetterTTV Emote Support!